nittro/cookbook/chapters/chapter_2/chapter_2.md

-At the end of this chapter you should have a much finer control over which snippets get invalidated, as well as access to a couple of useful presenter methods and Latte macros which should make your everyday life in the Nittro world a bit easier.
+At the end of this chapter you should have a much finer control over which snippets get invalidated, as well as access to a couple of useful presenter methods which should make your everyday life in the Nittro world a bit easier.

 #### Install the Nette bridge using Composer